Master of Science in Geosciences

-The Department of Earth & Climate Sciences is committed to recruiting and supporting a diverse group of graduate students with the potential to develop into excellent scientists.
+The School of the Environment is committed to recruiting and supporting a diverse group of graduate students with the potential to develop into excellent scientists.
 We offer limited financial support in the following ways:

 The John A. and Anna Monteverdi Fellowship

-The Monteverdi Fellowship provides one year of significant support to graduate students in the Department of Earth & Climate Sciences who are specializing in atmospheric science, oceanography, or climate science and who demonstrate outstanding academic merit and financial need.
+The Monteverdi Fellowship provides one year of significant support to graduate students in the School of the Environment who are specializing in atmospheric science, oceanography, or climate science and who demonstrate outstanding academic merit and financial need.
 The fellowship award of $10,000 can be used to pay for tuition, fees, books, and any other expenses that you may incur.
 A condition of the fellowship is that you register for 6 or more units each semester.